0x03a/LeetCode-Prep/README.md

  Practice every day
  Focus on making a road map and practice every DSA topic after atleast 15-20 Days.
  Build a strong foundation for coding interviews

  Work on full-stack projects alongside.
+ Also You will see how difficult is to be consistent.
 ---